 If in the opinion of the judges, a couple should be competing in a category above Intermediate, they will be required to move up.

 This level is open to all dancers with any level of dance experience and background.

 You must compete in Open if you meet any ONE of the following conditions:

-You and your partner have placed (1st, 2nd or 3rd) at an Advanced or higher level in a competition for Ceroc or any other style of partner dance
+You or our partner have placed (1st, 2nd or 3rd) at an Advanced or higher level in a competition for Ceroc or any other style of partner dance

-You and/or your partner are Ceroc Asia teachers, ex-teachers and trainee teachers.
+You or your partner are Ceroc Asia teachers, ex-teachers and trainee teachers.